ah0r1/ah0r1/README.md

 ## About me
 Hello, I'm Juan Pablo, I'm a Software Engineer Student from Colombia 🧑‍💻, who is passionate about making the world a better place using Data Science and Artificial Intelligence.

-I work with tech skills such as Pandas, Numpy, Matplotlib, Seaborn, also some ML/DL libraries as TensorFlow, Keras, Scikit-Learn, among others.
-I'm finishing a Data Scientist Course with Platzi.
+I work with tech skills such as Pandas, Numpy, Matplotlib, Seaborn, and ML/DL libraries like TensorFlow, Keras, Scikit-Learn, among others.

 ## Technologies that I use